t-nicole13/Bike_Sharing_Visualization/README.md

 Most of the older users are female.

-## Summary
+## Final Analysis

 The most utilization occurs on weekdays when people are either going to or leaving work.
-Bike maintenance should occur between work hours when there is less utilization.
+Bike maintenance may occur between work hours when there is less utilization.
 Males appear to mostly use the service and also take longer trips.
 More research should be done on why females are less likely to subscribe to the service.